rajivmanivannan/useful-resources/git-commit-template/how-to-configure.md

-# To configure the git template
+# Configure the git template

 * To apply the template save the ".git-commit-template.txt" file to your local machine and use